danielschwensen/danielschwensen.github.io/_posts/2022-02-27-CPU_Stress.md

 categories: blog OS tools
 tags: Linux Windows cpu Sysinternals
 ---
 There are many reasons why you may want to stress test the CPU on your system.
-You may want to see how your operating system and hardware perform when you are at full CPU utilization or if you want to trigger resource monitoring alerts.
+You may want to see how your operating system and hardware perform when you are at full CPU utilization or you want to trigger resource monitoring alerts.

 # Linux